sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 #### Greenplum

-Before you can use the access-greenplum addon, confirm that the environment variables in the _greenplum_saserver.sh_ will represent where ODBC configurations will live.
-The default configuration expects that ODBC configuration files will be available in the directory `/sasinside`.
-For single containers running on Docker, this directory is mapped automatically directly to the running container from the Docker host.
-If running on kubernetes, `/sasinside`, or a preferred directory used should be mapped to the _sas-viya-programming_, _sas-viya-computeserver_ and _sas-viya-sas-casserver-primary_ pods.
+Before you can use the access-greenplum addon, confirm that the environment variables in the greenplum_saserver.sh file specify the locations of the ODBC configurations.
+The default locations for the ODBC configuration files are in the /sasinside directory.

+- For single containers running on Docker, this directory is mapped automatically to the running container from the Docker host.
+- For containers running on Kubernetes, the /sasinside directory (or a preferred directory) should be mapped to the sas-viya-programming, sas-viya-computeserver and sas-viya-sas-casserver-primary pods.

+Here are the commands that specify the locations of the ODBC configurations:

 ```
 export ODBCSYSINI=/sasinside/odbc